sc0ttj/AerScript/README.md

 ## Aer Interpreter
 Aer (/ɛə/ from Latin: aer, meaning air) is a lightweight, OpenSource, general-purpose, object-oriented scripting  programming language suited also for web development as well as embedded environments.
 It implements a highly-efficient bytecode compiler and a virtual machine.
 The term Aer is used interchangeably with AerScript.
-Its syntax draws upon C#, Java and PHP.
+Its syntax draws upon C++, C#, Java and PHP.

 Aer is the ideal language interpreter for writing enhanced web applications like blog, CMS, search engine, etc. or embedded solutions with dynamic web interfaces like routers, set-top-boxes, or smart home solutions.
 Aer Interpreter